janschiefer/stm32_ws2812b_hal_controller/README.md

 2. Build the project in debug or release mode.

-3. Upload the corresponding ".bin" file to your bule pill development board
+3. Upload the corresponding ".bin" file to your Blue Pill development board

 	or